 Unlike travel rewards credit cards, you don’t have to be a pro at playing the credit card game to benefit.
 Cash-back cards are user friendly and rewards are easy to keep track of.
-These cards typically fall in one of the following categories:
+These cards typically fall into one of the following categories.

-- Flat Rate: A flat rate card usually offers 1.00–2.50% back on all purchases, whether you buy a trip to Italy or a gallon of milk.
-The Citi Double Cash Card is a good example, as it offers 2% back for every dollar spent.
+- Flat rate: A flat rate card usually offers 1%–2.50% back on all purchases, whether you buy a trip to Italy or a gallon of milk.
 The benefit of flat-rate cash back is that you can keep a minimal wallet and have an easier time keeping track of your credit card spending.

-- Tiered: Tiered cards vary the cash-back rewards based on what you purchase.
-A tiered card might offer a flat 1% cash back on the majority of purchases and 3% back on gasoline spending.
+- Tiered: With tiered cards, the cash-back rewards vary based on what you purchase.
+A tiered card might offer a flat 1% cash back on the majority of purchases and 3% back on gasoline spending, for example.
 Many times, the higher-earning tier is capped.
 A tiered card can help you earn more, as long as you select a card that rewards you the most for what you spend the most on.

-- Rotating Categories: Credit cards with rotating cash-back categories usually have a set 1% cash-back rate and then a higher rate, like 5% back on select categories.
-These categories rotate with the quarters of the year.
+- Rotating categories: Credit cards with rotating cash-back categories usually have a set 1% cash-back rate and then a higher rate, like 5% back on select categories that rotate every quarter of the year.
 For example, you might earn 5% back on all grocery purchases in the first quarter and then 5% at big box stores the next quarter.

 Common Cash Rewards Categories

 - Gas stations: If you commute a lot or just like road trips, look for this category.
 (Spending at U.S. gas stations only for American Express cards)

-To find the best cash-back credit card, you need to keep track of your spending.
-Where do you spend the most money?
-If you spend more money on restaurants than groceries each month, then look for cards that will give you more back for dining out.
-If your spending is even throughout the cash-back categories, then a higher, unlimited, flat-rate, cash-back card might be a better choice for your finances.
+To find the best cash-back credit card, keep track of your spending to discover where you spend the most.
+If you spend more on restaurants than groceries each month, look for cards that give you more back for dining out.
+If your spending is even throughout the cash-back categories, then an unlimited, flat-rate cash-back card might be a better fit.

 How to Compare Cash Rewards Credit Cards